litalidev/docker-ubuntu-20.04-sshd/README.md

 # docker-ubuntu-20.04-sshd
-A simple ubuntu based docker image with sshd using supervisor
+A simple ubuntu based docker image with sshd using supervisord

 To build